AhmadAthamny/hand2/README.md

 ## Installation Requirements:
 Install ".NET desktop development" package from the Visual Studio installer.
-[b]Note:[/b] make sure the option "SQL Server Express LocalDB" is selected before installing.
+**Note:** make sure the option "SQL Server Express LocalDB" is selected before installing.

 ## Installation:
 1- Clone the repo into.
 2- Download both database files from the link above.